hashicorp/private-terraform-enterprise/README.md

 ## A Comment About Certs
 The Terraform code in this branch of this repository uses self-signed certs generated by PTFE on the EC2 instances but expects you to provide your own cert that can be deployed to the application load balancer which it provisions.
 Ideally, that would be a cert signed by a public certificate authority to better support integration with version control systems.
 It is possible to use a cert signed by a private certificate authority, but you then need to make sure that your VCS system (if using one of our [supported VCS integrations](https://www.terraform.io/docs/enterprise/vcs/index.html)) trusts that certificate authority.

+1. Currently, only the online installation is supported.
+We expect to support airgapped installations soon.